ibm-cloud-docs/cephaas/cbr.md

 For more information about how CBR works in {{site.data.keyword.cloud_notm}}, see [Protecting cluster resources with context-based restrictions](https://cloud.ibm.com/docs/containers?topic=containers-cbr&interface=ui){: external}.

-## CBR support in FusionaaS
+## CBR support in Fusion
 {: #cbr-support}

-In FusionaaS version 1, CBR support is available with the following scope:
+In Fusion version 1, CBR support is available with the following scope:

 - You can configure CBR rules for your ROKS cluster masters
 - You cannot configure CBR rules for {{site.data.keyword.cloud_notm}} API endpoints used by IKS or ROKS

-In FusionaaS version 1, configuring context-based restriction (CBR) rules for {{site.data.keyword.cloud_notm}} API endpoints is not supported.
+In Fusion version 1, configuring context-based restriction (CBR) rules for {{site.data.keyword.cloud_notm}} API endpoints is not supported.
 You can apply CBR rules only to cluster masters.
 {: important}

 ## Protecting cluster access